paypal/paypal-js/README.md

 ### The Solution

-Provide a solution to developers that abstracts away complexities around loading the JS SDK.
-Enforce best practices by default so buyers get the best possible user experience.
+`react-paypal-js` provides a solution to developers to abstract away complexities around loading the JS SDK.
+It enforces best practices by default so buyers get the best possible user experience.

+**Features**

 -   Enforce async loading the JS SDK up front so when it's time to render the buttons to your buyer, they render immediately.
 -   Abstract away the complexity around loading the JS SDK with the global `<PayPalScriptProvider>` component.